saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Map accessor functions (Accessing Map Values)
-- `[key]` (get/indexoperator): Gets the value for a key; returnsnull if the key does not exist.
+- `[key]` (get/indexoperator): Gets the value for a key; return snull if the key does not exist.
-- `getValue(key)`: Gets the value for a key; throws anexception if the key provided isnot in the map.
+- `getValue(key)`: Gets the value for a key; throws an exception if the key provided is not in the map.
-- `getOrElse(key){value}`: Gets the value for the key or returns a default using ananonymous function.
+- `getOrElse(key){value}`: Gets the value for the key or returns a default using an anonymous function.
-- `getOrDefault(key, default)`: Gets the value for the key orreturns a default using a value you provide.
+- `getOrDefault(key, default)`: Gets the value for the key or returns a default using a value you provide.

 ###  Mutable map mutator functions
 - `=`(assignmentoperator): Adds or updates the value in the map for the key specified.
-- `+=`(plus assignoperator): Adds or updates an entry or entries inthe map based on the entry or mapspecified.
+- `+=`(plus assignoperator): Adds or updates an entry or entries inthe map based on the entry or map specified.
-- `put(key, value)`: Adds or updates the value in the map forthe key specified.
+- `put(key, value)`: Adds or updates the value in the map for the key specified.
-- `putAll(listOf(Pairs))`: Adds all of the key-value pairs providedto the map
+- `putAll(listOf(Pairs))`: Adds all of the key-value pairs provided to the map
-- `getOrPut(key){value}`: Adds an entry for the key if it does notexist already and returns the result;otherwise returns the existing entry.
+- `getOrPut(key){value}`: Adds an entry for the key if it does not exist already and returns the result;otherwise returns the existing entry.
-- `remove(key)`: Removes an entry from the map andreturns the value.
+- `remove(key)`: Removes an entry from the map and returns the value.
 - `-`(minusoperator): Returns a new map, excluding the entries specified.
-- `-=`(minusassignoperator): Removes entry or map of entries fromthe map.
+- `-=`(minusassignoperator): Removes entry or map of entries from the map.
 - `clear()`: Removes all entries from the map.